jgliss/pyplis/docs/tut_camdef.rst

 .. note::

   You might have recognised, that in the last 3 :class:`DarkOffsetInfo``  objects, the meas_type_acro was not specified.
-This is because it is actually irrelevant for the ECII camera which does not include a sub string specifying different measurement modi like, for instance, the HD-Custom camera (i.e. K, M, D, cf :ref:`tut_hdcam`).
+This is because it is actually irrelevant for the ECII camera which does not include a sub string specifying different measurement modi like, for instance, the HD-Custom camera (i.e. K, M, D).

 Now that all different image types are specified, the camera needs to know where to find the actual information in the file names (after splitting using ``delim``).
 The position of the strings specified in the attribute ``acronym`` (see definitions of the ``Filter`` and ``DarkOffsetInfo`` objects above) can be set using::